paulc/hcloud-freebsd/README.md

 * From the Hetzner cloud console
   - **Unmount ISO**
   - From Snapshots menu **Take Snapshot**
   - When the snapshot has been created you can now use this as a template to start new cloud instances

+### Creating Instances

+* To create a new instance click on **Add Server** as normal select the appropriate snapshot from the  **Images / Snapshots** tab (you can also view the the snapshot page and create a new server from there).

+* Select the options as normal on the **Add Server** page.
+These will be picked up by the rc/hcloud script on firstboot and where possible the server configured.

+* The script supports auto-configuration of the following settings:

+  - **hostname**
+  - **network interfaces** (iprimary interface IPv4 and IPv6 addresses,
+    additional private interfaces will be autodetected and configured to run DHCP)
+  - **ssh keys** will be added to root user
+  - **userdata** script will be run.
+Note that the userdata script will be written to disk and run directly so must be a valid script for the target system - in particular you will almost certainly just want to use a plain /bin/sh script (first line should be `#!/bin/sh`).
+Multipart files and cloud-config (`#cloud-config`) data are not supported.

+* Note that additional volumes are not auto-configured but will be automatically detected by the kernel (/dev/da[123...]) so could be configured/mounted using the user-data script.

+* It is also possible to configure new instances via the API or hcloud utility - eg:

+  - `hcloud server create --image <imageid> --name <name> --user-data-from-file <userdata>  --ssh-key <keyname> --type <type> --location <location>`